Alessandro Sartori: Zegna, 2016–present

-Style

-Alessandro Sartori is an innovator who interprets menswear through material research and sustainable production solutions.
-Under Sartori's artistic direction, ZEGNA has embarked on a new phase characterized by practicality and pragmatism, paired with an ethically responsible approach, give a progressive twist to tradition, catering to the modern man.
-The new materials, Oasi Cashmere and Oasi Linen —both inspired by Oasi Zegna—, are sourced from a fully traceable supply chain (by 2024).

-Sartori redefined the brand's identity, blending style with pragmatism, evolving tailoring into a luxury leisurewear aesthetic.
-This new identity emphasizes elevated utilitarian and modern tailoring, creating an aesthetic defined by iconic pieces of the new Zegna silhouette, such as Il Conte jacket, the Overshirt, and the Chore Suite.

 Collaborations

 For many years, Sartori has partnered with Benjamin Millepied, co-founder of the L.A.
 Dance Project.
 In 2015/2016 he designed costumes for Millepied's team at the Paris Opera Ballet.
 In 2017 all the dancers of the L.A.
 Dance Project performed in Marfa, Texas, wearing Ermenegildo Zegna Couture custom made looks for a streaming life worldwide premiere.
 In 2019, the L.A.
 Dance Project performed the world premiere of Bach Studies (part 2) at Théâtre des Champs-Elysées in Paris, wearing Ermenegildo Zegna XXX custom designs by Sartori.

 In 2018, Sartori designed suits for actress Tilda Swinton for her role as Josef Klemperer in Luca Guadagnino’s movie Suspiria.
 That same year, he began designing costumes for Genny Savastano, one of the main characters of the Italian series Gomorra, played by Salvatore Esposito.

 In recent years, Sartori's work has been seen across various platforms.
 He dressed Italian singer Diodato for the Sanremo Music Festival and Marracash for his 2022 tour.
 He also created custom looks for Daniel Brühl for the global premiere of the series Becoming Karl Lagerfeld.